-1.07.01 Vehicle or chairlift transport must be provided.
-1.07.02 Transportation must not interfere with the course in any way.
-1.07.03 Transport must be capable of transporting at least 120 riders per hour.
-1.07.04 If utilising vehicle transport all riders must have a fixed seat inside the vehicle.
-No transportation is to take place in the back of utes or via similar means.
-1.07.05 Competitors must not use their own transportation to the course start.
+- 4.07.01 Vehicle or chairlift transport must be provided. - 4.07.02 Transportation must not interfere with the course in any way. - 4.07.03 Transport must be capable of transporting at least 120 riders per hour. - 4.07.04 If utilising vehicle transport all riders must have a fixed seat inside the vehicle.
+No transportation is to take place in the back of utes or via similar means. - 4.07.05 At all events transport must be capable of transporting a minimum of 50% of total riders per hour.
+At small club events an alternate arrangement can be utilise including riders pushing up or riding back to the start. - 4.07.06 Competitors must not use their own transportation to the course start.

-SECTION 5 GRAVITY ENDURO RACING
+SECTION 5 ENDURO RACING